 - Pull weight: Many shooters feel that the pull weight of a flat trigger is lower, although this may have to do with the typical placement of the fingers toward the bottom portion of the trigger.

 - Variation: A flat trigger offers slight variation when it comes to finger placement.
 A flat trigger allows the shooter to move their finger down to change the lever arm.
 On the other hand, a curved trigger creates a small space between the trigger guard and the finger.

-Looking at this list, it might seem that a flat trigger has more mechanical advantages.
+Looking at this list, it might seem that an AR-15 flat trigger has more mechanical advantages.
 However, the truth is that only you can decide which features matter the most to you as you build your AR-15.